EMMA DARK is an award-winning filmmaker, actress and model, specialising in the Horror, Sci-Fi and Fantasy genres.

 As the film gained momentum "Seize the Night" and Emma Dark featured in comprehensive national print articles, including front page mentions, in leading UK horror magazine Scream, and indie filmmaking favourite Digital Filmmaker Magazine.
 Emma also featured in online cult magazines Malevolent (US) and The Digital Dead (UK), and participated in a multitude of web, video and radio interviews.

-Other achievements in 2015 included returning as a judge at the British Horror Film Festival, the honour of having an MMBF horror achievement award created in her name, and narrating a storytelling based segment for Richard Gladman’s "Fragments of Fear", alongside cult horror stars Caroline Munro and Francoise Pascal.
+Other achievements in 2015 included returning as a judge at the British Horror Film Festival, and narrating a storytelling based segment for Richard Gladman’s "Fragments of Fear", alongside cult horror stars Caroline Munro and Francoise Pascal.
 Additionally, Emma featured as an official guest at KnightCon 2014, Digi-Con 2015, and bi-monthly cult film event the Camden Film Fair in December 2015.

 2016 was another action packed year for Emma, attending Doncaster’s Digi-Con2, Birmingham's MCM Comic Con, Rochdale’s Dale-Con 4, Sheffield's HorrorCon UK, Scifi Wales and Bristol Horror Con as a special celebrity guest.